Criteo Supply Partner Guidelines

 If you are looking for the Criteo Advertising Guidelines, please click here.

-Criteo and its affiliated platforms, including BidSwitch and BrandCrush, operate through the highest-quality supply network.
-For this reason, Criteo’s supply partners (“Publishers”) must always adhere to and comply with the following guidelines.
+Criteo and its affiliated platforms, including BidSwitch, operate through the highest-quality network.
+For this reason, Criteo’s supply partners (“Publishers”) must at all times adhere to and comply with these guidelines.

 “Sites” include webpages, mobile apps, and any other source of advertising inventory that is provided to Criteo by the Publisher.
 To learn more about your obligations related to the information of users and collection of consent, please click here.